 - Quality: Look for tents with good waterproof ratings, durable materials, and strong zippers.
 This tent will be an extension of your car; you want it to last.

-- Ease of Setup: Because this isn’t a typical tent, ensure the setup process is manageable and ideally, possible by one person.
+- Ease of Setup: Because this isn’t a typical tent, ensure the setup process is manageable and ideally,

 Tips for an Enhanced SUV Tent Camping Experience

 - Invest in Bedding: If you’re sleeping in your SUV, invest in a good quality sleeping pad or inflatable mattress designed for car use.